-Negative space is an important element in making website layouts and logos although it is very tricky to combine negative space in designing but once you are able to do it, it is not something to be overlooked or avoided.
+Negative space (white space) is an important element in making website layouts and logos although it is very tricky to combine white space in designing but once you are able to do it, it is not something to be overlooked or avoided.
 I usually call it white space, and to be honest many new designers usually make a mistake of creating chunky websites with too much information in it and without any spacing.

-But believe me spacing does wonders, for even young designers – you can look professional quickly with minimal website..just put less content use negative space and you’ll be more successful than others starting just out.
+But believe me spacing does wonders, for even young designers – you can look professional quickly with minimal website..just put less content use white space and you’ll be more successful than others starting just out.

 But note – great design takes all the space available into consideration, both used and unused elements.